-Three Moi Septem Period-to-period change (in thousands) 2020 2019 \$ % Client engineering services revenue \$ 10,868 \$ 12,803 \$ (1,935) (15%) As a percent of consolidated revenue 10%) 13%)
+Three Months Ended March 31, Period-to-per iod change (in thousands) 2020 2020 2019 2019 \$ % Client engineering services revenue \$ 13,878 \$ 12,050 \$ 1,828 15% As a percent of consolidated revenue 11% , ) 9% )

-CES revenue decreased 15% for the three months ended September 30, 2020, as compared to the three months ended September 30, 2019.
-In response to COVID-19, some of our CES customers furloughed staff positions, while some other customers have reduced CES staff working hours or reduced billing rates.
-We have acted in concert with those customers to furlough or curtail the hours and compensation of those impacted employees until such time as our customers return to normalized staffing, billing rates or required working hours.
+The 15% increase in CES revenue for the three months ended March 31, 2020, as compared to the three months ended March 31, 2019, was primarily due to an increase in our ability to fulfill demand for our client engineering services.
+Our CES business is primarily affected by customer demand and our ability to fill customers' open positions.
+In response to COVID-19, in April some of our CES customers have furloughed staff positions for an indefinite time period, while some other customers have reduced CES staff working hours.
+We have acted in concert with those customers to furlough or curtail the hours of those impacted employees until such time as our customers return to normal staffing or required working hours.